 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

 I know that “building the right team” is a very popular topic in business circles and here on BiggerPockets.
-Actually, when I typed the word “team” in the BP search bar, here are the results:
+Actually, when I typed the word “team” in the BiggerPockets search bar, here were the results:

-Before you seek out team members, there are a couple of steps I highly recommend.
+But before you seek out a team, there are a couple of steps I highly recommend.

 Action Steps Before Finding Team Members